 The kiss was brought on by a fight between both Betty and Jughead and Archie and Veronica.

-Betty and Archie decided to have band practice for The Archies without their significant others and a slow song led them to a moment of weakness.
+Betty and Archie opted to go through with band practice for The Archies without their significant other, and a slow song led them to a moment of weakness.

-The moment, while shocking, wasn’t unexpected.
-The series has been flirting with the idea of a Archie and Betty hook-up since season 1, and plenty of those callbacks were featured in the musical scene as they contemplated their feelings for each other and the idea of “forbidden love.”
+The moment, while shocking, wasn’t entirely unexpected.
+The series has been flirting with the idea of an Archie and Betty hook-up since season 1, and plenty of those callbacks were featured in the musical scene that found them contemplating their feelings for each other around the idea of “forbidden love.”